-ELE 621 Integration of Children's Literature for Elementary Grades 4-6 Curriculum - 3 credits
+Integration of Children's Literature for Elementary Curriculum - 3 credits

-The goal of this course is to introduce participants to some of the best literature-children's, young adult, adult and contemporary, and as a result, help children become lifelong learners and readers.
-Participants acquire knowledge about Puerto Rico's Spanish language arts curriculum framework.
-They examine the standards and how they relate to reading instruction in the classroom.
-They look at many genres of literature including fiction, non-fiction, historical fiction, poetry, fairy tales, tall tales, multicultural selections, and current favorite authors.
-Participants will practice integrating literature into other disciplines, including math, science, social studies, and the fine arts.
-Participants apply the Puerto Rico required professional standards in planning, teaching, and assessing units of instruction in language arts.
+This course introduces the best literature, including children's, young adult, adult, and contemporary, to promote lifelong learning and reading in children.
+It covers Puerto Rico's Spanish language arts curriculum framework and how they relate to reading instruction.
+Participants explore genres like fiction, non-fiction, poetry, and multicultural selections, and learn to integrate literature into math, science, social studies, and fine arts.
+They apply Puerto Rico's professional standards to plan, teach, and assess language arts instruction.